-CSC 295 Special Topics in Computer Science Prerequisite: Consent of department
+CSC 295 Special Topics in Computer Science variable 1-4 cr. hrs.
+Prerequisite: Consent of department On demand.
+Includes such course offerings as Facilities Management and

-On demand.
-Includes such course offerings as Facilities Management and Computerized Farm Records.
+Computerized Farm Records.
 No topic/problem will be offered more than twice in three years.
 May be repeated three times with different topics.
 Topics to be listed on student's permanent academic record.